-Upstream of Superior System Enhancements
+Upstream-of-Superior system enhancements

-Beyond Enbridge's secured slate of projects, the Mainline system is well positioned to offer scalable, low-cost and highly executable expansion projects to meet the transportation needs of industry, particularly in this time of uncertainty.
-Given the multi-pipeline configuration of the Mainline system, several low-cost system optimization and expansion options are available.
-These system enhancements can be achieved by employing new crude slates and drag reducing agent injections, as well as minimizing delivery windows across our system.
-These system enhancements could potentially provide incremental capacity of up to 350,000 bpd ex-WCSB.
+Beyond Enbridge's secured slate of projects, the Mainline System is well positioned to offer scalable, low cost and highly executable expansion projects to meet the transportation needs of industry, particularly in this time of uncertainty.
+Given the multi-pipeline configuration of the Mainline System, several lowcost system optimization and expansion options are available.
+Once Line 3R US is in service, these system enhancements can be achieved by employing new crude slates and drag reducing agent injections, as well as minimizing delivery windows across our system.
+These system enhancements could potentially provide incremental capacity of up to 200,000 bpd ex-WCSB.

-Downstream of Superior System Enhancements
+Downstream-of-Superior system enhancements